New Zealand Listens To Muslim Prayers A Week After Mosque Shootings

 According to the law, New Zealanders are required to register online to set up a time to hand in their guns to police," he added.

-Ardern said the government won't penalize anyone turning in guns within a set timeframe, NPR's Barbara Campbell reported.
+Ardern said the government won't penalize anyone turning in guns within a set time frame, NPR's Barbara Campbell reported.

 "She said the government will create a buy-back program to pay owners 'fair and reasonable compensation,' which she estimated could cost the country between $100 million and $200 million.
 She said the guns will eventually be destroyed," Campbell added.